 I spent a lot of time testing this air fryer butternut squash recipe for you, wanting to highlight the all-star fall vegetable.

 Rather than roasting, using your air fryer to make butternut squash takes a mere 20 minutes, and the resulting texture and flavor is amazing.
+It’s especially good as a side dish served with this Spinach Stuffed Salmon.

 To flavor the butternut squash, I used a simple garlic herb combination.
 Coating in a mix of Watkins Organic Spices and Spice Blends, including Organic Italian Seasoning, Organic Garlic Powder, and Pink Himalayan Salt, the squash is seasoned all the way through with robust taste.
 It would also be a great seasoning mix for Air Fryer Garlic Fries!